-The SE CASC develops and delivers science-based information to support adaptation decisions by natural and cultural resource managers.
+SE CASC develops and delivers science-based information to support adaptation decisions by natural and cultural resource managers.
 In the southeastern United States, the management partners consist primarily of US Fish and Wildlife Service, National Park Service, and state & tribal fish and wildlife agencies faced with the impacts of changing climate and land use in the region.

-Consultation with these partners in 2018 identified three science priorities supportive of Department of the Interior Secretarial Priorities published in 2018 (sidebar):
+Consultation with these partners in 2018 identified three broad science priorities: